poolshark-protocol/cross-dex-subgraph/README.md

 [PoolSharks](https://poolsharks.io) is a decentralized on-chain limit order book for Ethereum.

-PredaDex is a DEX aggregator from PoolSharks Labs which will match users with the best price across:
+A DEX price oracle aggregator which will match users with the best price across:
 - Uniswap V2
 - Sushiswap
 - Uniswap V3 (coming soon)